 Click any video clip to start recording a voiceover in iMovie.
 After the voiceover settings, the preview window will give you the instruction, asking you to click a clip to start recording.

 When you are recording, a red shadow will cover the video clip to show that you are recording.
 To stop a voiceover recording, you can click anywhere in the project.
-The finished voiceover will appear in purple icon below the videos where your voiceover is added.
+The finished voiceover will appear in a purple icon below the videos where your voiceover is added.
 You can drag the slider to extend or shorten the voiceover.
 To adjust the voiceover in iMovie, you can choose the voiceover clip, hit the gear in the front and choose Clip Trimmer, Clip Adjustments, and Audio Adjustments to make modifications to the iMovie voiceover.
 You may also need Fade in and Fade out Audio Files in iMovie.